roseannenguyen/09-ReadMe-Generator/utils/READMEExample.md

   - [Questions](#questions)

   ## Description:
-  This is a Read Me Generator that quickly creates a read me for your projects.
+  This application creates a README file.

   ## Installation:
-  npm init and inquirer were installed.
+  NPM INIT and Inquirer were installed.

   ## Usage:
-  This was used for coding boot camp.
+  This project was created for coding boot camp course.

   ## License(s) Used:
   MIT